GGRC’s In-Person Runs During Covid-19

 - Post-workout food/beverage hangouts will be left out of our initial in-person workout model until further notice, as criteria to gather with food and beverage is currently too restrictive for us to accommodate for this

 - Visit our membership page for information on how to join the club to attend in-person workouts!

 Over the past year, we have learned the importance of being adaptable and creative.
 We are fully invested in making our in-person workout model as fruitful and user-friendly as possible, and we expect to change our in-person model along the way to make any necessary improvements and shift with San Francisco’s re-opening plans.

-We welcome newbies – you do not need to be a member to join GGRC for a few runs to determine if the club is a good fit for your running needs.
+We welcome newbies!
+In “normal” times, you do not need to be a member to join GGRC for a few runs to determine if the club is a good fit for your running needs.
 We have temporarily suspended this policy due to Covid-19 causing us to set capacity limits on our workouts, and we have reduced member dues to $25 to make becoming a member easy!